ycechungAI/moderngl/docs/advanced/context.rst

 Attaching to an existing active context created by a window library::

     import moderngl
-    # .. do window initialization here
+    # Create the window with an OpenGL context (Most window libraries support this)
     ctx = moderngl.create_context()
     # If successful we can now render to the window
     print("Default framebuffer is:", ctx.screen)